Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/backend.md

 For those of you used to creating applications without Docker, most would run webpack and django in separate terminals, so that they can both run at the same time.
 For the purposes of brevity, the different services can be considered to be Docker's way of running separate terminals.

 One will also notice that the Django command uses a placeholder server name, 0.0.0.0:8000.
 This placeholder is important, since Docker creates an isolated environment.
 As a result, servers that are run in Docker does not recognize a browser from outside of that environment.
-Without this server name, localhost:8000 will not reach the server, as the server would recognize your browser as coming from a *not* local machine.
+Without this server name, localhost:8000 will not reach the server, as the server would recognize your browser as coming from a foreign machine.
 Therefore, all warnings related to 0.0.0.0, should they pop-up, should be ignored.

 ## Django App Files